 Understand the pitfalls as well as the benefits

-As we’ve discussed, Direct Lending and P2P lending can be a productive addition to a diversified portfolio; however, if you are considering investing in Direct Lending it is important to recognise that alongside the benefits, higher returns will mean exposing your money to a wider range of risk factors*.
+As we’ve discussed, when looking where to invest money, Direct Lending and P2P lending can be a productive addition to a diversified portfolio; however, if you are considering investing in Direct Lending it is important to recognise that alongside the benefits, higher returns will mean exposing your money to a wider range of risk factors*.

 Most notably, Direct Lending and P2P is not protected by the Financial Services Compensation Scheme (FSCS).
 For example, should your lending platform fold you are not eligible for FSCS compensation.
 Your money is also open to losses.
 Loans can, and do, default and you may not get back some (or all) of your investment amount.